codeMaestroLucas/contactsJ/README.md

 1. todo's:
    1. Create a INVALID instead of "Invalid Role"
    2. Create a filter used to filter by more than one element - eg.: role & country
+   3. Fix the files in the C.txt
+   4. Improve the FilteredContacts file search - getting more than one lawyer per time of the same firm

 ---
 # Useful Commentaries